Request a ride

 - This feature shows info made available by the ride-service providers.
 If you have a question or complaint about one of these providers, contact them directly.

 Step 1: See available rides

-- Open the Google Maps app .
+- On your Android phone or tablet, open the Google Maps app .
 Make sure you sign in to your Google Account.

 - Search for your destination or tap it on the map.

 - In the bottom right, tap Directions .

 - At the top, tap Rides .

 - Choose the service you want to use.
 For most service providers, you’ll be taken to the provider’s app.